Coupons are shaping consumer behavior worldwide, from newspaper coupon clippings to unique codes and QR scans for coupon redemption.

 It should come as no surprise that consumers are inseparable from their mobile phones.

-Research by Lauren Foye for the study into Mobile & Online Coupons: Leading Vendors, Technologies, and Market Forecasts 2017-2022 states that SMS remains an essential channel for consumer outreach.
+Research by Lauren Foye for his study on Mobile & Online Coupons: Leading Vendors, Technologies, and Market Forecasts 2017-2022 states that SMS remains an essential channel for consumer outreach.

 Key takeaway:Consumers are more inclined to respond to personalized offers via SMS than email marketing.
 Click To Tweet

-9. Discounts and coupons are number one in driving customer loyalty.
+9. Discounts and coupons are the number one factor in driving customer loyalty.

 With so many consumers using discounts each day, it has proven to work in gaining customer loyalty.
 The more coupons a brand offers, the more likely its customers are to shop there again.